 Acclaimed as one of the top youth ensembles in Europe, the orchestra tours regularly to the most prestigious European venues including the Vienna Konzerthaus, Berlin Konzerthaus and Paris Philharmonie.
 They have collaborated with luminaries such as Sarah Chang, David Garrett, Kristjan Järvi, Pinchas Zukerman, Lawrence Foster, Elizabeth Leonskaja and more.

 Recent international tours have brought them to the Gustav Mahler International Festival, Ravello International Festival, Vienna Konzerthaus, Berlin Konzerthaus and Grande Theatre de Provence in Aix-en-Provence.
 Forthcoming tours will see them perform in France including in a debut at the Philharmonie de Paris and to Germany, Spain, Brussels and Austria.

 For their first-ever tour of the States in January 2019, the orchestra will tour with the brilliant young Romanian cellist Andrei Ionita, winner of the 2015 Tchaikovsky Competition.
 No doubt audiences will be in for a thrilling evening of major Romantic music performed with unmatched verve by Eastern Europe’s brightest virtuosi.

 Strauss Suite from Der Rosenkavalier

-23-year-old Romanian cellist Andrei Ioniță was awarded the Gold Medal at the 2015 XV International Tchaikovsky Competition.
-Andrei collaborates regularly with the NSOR, and brings gripping, deeply felt performances to concert halls around the world.
+23-year-old Romanian cellist Andrei Ionita was awarded the Gold Medal at the 2015 XV International Tchaikovsky Competition.
+Ionita collaborates regularly with the National Symphony Orchestra of Romania and brings gripping, deeply felt performances to concert halls around the world.